servierhub/top-pharma-fr/README.md

 > edit the [top-pharma-fr.src](https://github.com/servierhub/top-pharma-fr/blob/main/top-pharma-fr.src) source file
 > and make a [pull request](https://docs.github.com/articles/about-pull-requests).

-[^1]: This page was generated with the [topgh](https://github.com/HubTou/topgh) open source software on May 21, 2024..
+[^1]: This page was generated with the [topgh](https://github.com/HubTou/topgh) open source software on 2024-05-22
-[^2]: With headquarters located in France and independent from other groups.
+[^2]: With headquarters located in France and independent from other groups